NetApp/beegfs/roles/beegfs_ha_7_1/README.md

 Requirements
 ------------
-- Ansible control node with Ansible 2.9 or later ands the following dependencies installed:
+- Ansible control node with Ansible 2.9 or later and the following dependencies installed:
   - NetApp E-Series Ansible Collections:
     - netappeseries.santricity 1.1 or later.
     - netappeseries.host 0.1 or later (later revisions will have more protocol options to extend this roles capabilities).